-International Business Machines Corporation (IBM) uses its organizational structure as a strategic means to streamline its product development and delivery in the information technology market.
-Structural characteristics enable the company to align various aspects of the business with the corporate vision and mission (Read: IBM’s Vision Statement & Mission Statement).
+IBM (International Business Machines Corporation) uses its organizational structure as a strategic means to streamline its product development and delivery in the information technology market.
+Structural characteristics enable the alignment between various aspects of the business and the strategic objectives of IBM’s mission statement and vision statement.
 A firm’s organizational structure or corporate structure defines the makeup of the business, in terms of form, systems of interaction among components, and the design that influences processes.
 For example, IBM’s corporate structure determines how its regional offices communicate with each other.
 The structural features are also key factors that influence the interactions among the company’s employees, who are called IBMers.
-These conditions affect managers’ decisions, especially in terms of how strategies are implemented through the corporate structure.
-Such business impact and significance puts IBM’s organizational structure as one of the basic variables that dictate the performance of the business and its ability to effectively respond to challenges in the industry.
+These conditions affect managers’ decisions at IBM’s headquarters, especially in terms of how strategies are implemented throughout the company structure’s hierarchy.
+Such business impact and significance put IBM’s organizational structure as one of the basic variables that dictate the performance of the business and its ability to effectively respond to challenges in the industry.

-Known as Big Blue, IBM has an organizational structure that reflects the priorities of the business.
+Known as Big Blue, IBM has an organizational structure that reflects the priorities of the business in its organizational design.
 For example, emphasis on continuous innovation and product development is represented through the company’s main structural characteristic that considers the management of various product types.
 Such innovation and product development mirror the priorities in IBM’s strategies for growth and expansion in international operations.
-In relation, employees fulfill their job requirements and make decisions within their limits based on the corporate structure.
+Also, employees fulfill their job requirements and make decisions within their limits based on the corporate structure.
 These effects are an indication of the significance of structural features in facilitating IBM’s success in the global information technology industry.

 IBM has a product-type divisional organizational structure.
-The main characteristic of this type of organizational structure is the representation of business processes involved in managing the development, production, distribution and sale of products.
-For example, product-type divisions are a primary structural feature that determines how the business addresses opportunities in the information technology market.
-Thus, the company’s corporate structure supports strategies and tactics that push for competitive products.
+The main characteristic of this type of organizational structure is the representation of business processes involved in managing the development, production, distribution, and sale of products.
+For example, product-type divisions or segments are a primary structural feature that determines how the business hierarchy addresses opportunities in the information technology market.
+Thus, the business structure supports strategies and tactics that push for competitive products.
 The following characteristics define IBM’s corporate structure:

-Product-Type Divisions.
-These product-type divisions in the organizational structure represent the core business offerings of IBM.
-These divisions are recognized as reportable segments in the company’s annual filings with the U.S. Securities and Exchange Commission.
+Product-Type Segments.
+The product-type segments in the organizational structure represent the core business offerings of IBM.
+These segments are recognized as reportable segments in the company’s annual filings with the U.S. Securities and Exchange Commission.
 This primary structural attribute is based on efforts to focus on the firm’s core businesses that match the transformation of the industry and market.
-For example, through the Technology Services & Cloud Platforms division, the company addresses an increasing market demand for cloud-based solutions.
-IBM’s corporate structure has the following product-type divisions:
+For example, through the Infrastructure Segment, the company addresses an increasing market demand for cloud-based solutions.
+IBM’s corporate structure has the following product-type segments:

-Function-Based Segments.
+Function-Based Departments.
 This secondary characteristic of IBM’s organizational structure focuses on key functions that support the global information technology business.
 The main objective of having this structural feature is to provide organization-wide support for each of the product-type divisions.
-For example, in terms of sales and distribution, the company’s Global Markets segment supports all of the product-type divisions.
-These segments are officially called IBM Worldwide Organizations.
-The Research, Development and Intellectual Property division contributes to the company’s competitiveness despite significant competition from other technology firms (Read: Porter’s Five Forces Analysis of IBM).
-For instance, significant R&D investment in the division ensures that the company continues developing and offering competitive products in the global market.
-The following are the function-based segments in IBM’s corporate structure:
+For example, in terms of sales and marketing, the company’s Communications Department supports all the product-type divisions.
+The Research Department contributes to the company’s competitiveness despite significant competition involving other technology firms, like Intel, Google (Alphabet), Amazon, and Microsoft, as illustrated in the Five Forces analysis of IBM.
+For instance, significant R&D investment in the department ensures that the company continues developing and offering competitive products in the global market.
+The following are the function-based departments or offices in IBM’s corporate structure:

-Geographical Divisions.
+Geographic Divisions.
 This characteristic of IBM’s corporate structure is based on the need to effectively manage the global business despite differences among regional markets.
 For example, the company has a geographic division to address the market issues specific to the Asia Pacific region.
 This structural element also provides support for strategies and tactics in implementing IBM’s marketing mix or 4Ps in different regional markets for information technology products.
-Thus, geographical divisions facilitate effective business management despite the complexity of market-based variables.
-IBM’s organizational structure has the following geographical divisions:
+Thus, geographic divisions facilitate effective business management despite the complexity of market-based variables.
+IBM’s organizational structure has the following geographic divisions:

 - Asia Pacific